DirtBagXon/hypseus-singe/README.md

 Example `.bat` files  are provided within the [Windows](win32/) zip file.

-Retro gaming systems will require adoption within the relevant emulation scripts.
+**Retro gaming** systems will require adoption within the relevant emulation scripts.
+The singe `-retropath` argument can ease integration into libretro style systems.
 See [RetroPie](src/3rdparty/retropie/RETROPIE.md) as an example.

 `bash` scripts are provided for systems that support this shell.